The Orange River

 A geologically and ecologically unique region associated with the Vaal River is the Vredefort/Parys area.
 The Vredefort Dome, the oldest and largest known impact structure on Earth, influenced the geology and aquatic habitats of the Vaal River.
 The impact exposed deep crustal rocks, including granite, gneiss, quartzite, and greenstone, many of which are resistant to erosion.
 These rocky substrates have created stable, heterogenous habitat that support an incredible biomass of fish unique to this region.

-The fish fauna of the Vaal River is shared is similar to the species found throughout the Orange River system and includes many endemic species like Labeo umbratus (Moggel) and Austroglanis sclateri (Rock Catfish) with high population densities of Labeobarbus aenues and Labeo capensis.
+The fish fauna of the Vaal River is similar to that of the broader Orange River system, and includes many endemic species such as Labeo umbratus (Moggel) and Austroglanis sclateri (Rock Catfish), along with high population densities of Labeobarbus aeneus and Labeo capensis.

 The KaroO Tributaries